googlesamples/tv-video-discovery-samples/README.md

 This repository contains samples demonstrating how a 3p app can integrate with the video discovery APIs to send personalized user data to Google.

-## When should I invoke the APIs?
+## When should you invoke the APIs?

+> [!Caution]
+>
-> Important: The publish APIs are overwrite APIs.
-Every new publish API call
+> The publish APIs are overwrite APIs.
+Every new publish API call will overwrite
-> will overwrite the previously published requests for that specific
+> the previously published requests for that specific `AccountProfile`.
+So,
-> `AccountProfile`.
-So, please don't invoke the delete API to clear Continue
+> please don't invoke the delete API to clear Continue Watching row because
-> Watching row because delete APIs are reserved for special instances.
-Instead,
+> delete APIs are reserved for special instances.
+Instead, just invoke the
-> just invoke the publish APIs with empty list in the request body.
+> publish APIs with empty list in the request body.

+> [!Important]
+>
-> Important: Remember to set the `syncAcrossDevices` flag to true (or false if
+> Remember to set the `syncAcrossDevices` flag to `true` (or `false` if user
-> user hasn't consented to share the data with Google) in both the publish as
+> hasn't consented to share the data with Google) in both the publish as well as
-> well as delete requests regardless of the PublishReason or DeleteReason.
+> delete requests regardless of the PublishReason or DeleteReason.

 1. **Publish Continuation Clusters API**: This api should be invoked on the following user events: